 The overall aim of the water pillar is to support relevant water policy and to protect our water environment, contributing to achieving excellent water quality in Ireland.

-The thematic areas under EPA Research’s Sustainability Pillar for 2014-2020 are:
+The thematic areas under EPA Research’s Water Pillar for 2014-2020 will be: